Forces of Nature

 There are at least four forms of natural interactions or forces in the universe.
 Learning how we interact with these forces will help us understand how we survive on this planet.

 The human body interacts with the forces of nature actively from the day of conception until the day when the physiological systems stop functioning.
-However, this subject is seldom studied systematically and poorly applied in medicine as we are more inclined to treat the symptoms and let the homoeostasis (i.e., the calibration of human body with the forces of nature) restore by itself.
-I see that the knowledge about the interaction of these forces of nature with human anatomical structures and physiological processes will provide us key insights to recover from diseased states in a more informed way and in fact, such knowledge will help us understand how we can survive outside our earthly comfort zone as well.
+However, this subject is seldom studied systematically and is poorly applied in medicine as we are more inclined to treat the symptoms and let the homeostasis (i.e., the calibration of the human body with the forces of nature) restore itself.
+I see that the knowledge about the interaction of these forces of nature with human anatomical structures and physiological processes will provide us key insights to recover from diseased states in a more informed way, and in fact, such knowledge will help us understand how we can survive outside our earthly comfort zone as well.

 Human beings interact with at least four forms of forces which are:

-While the gravitational force can be felt explicitly in a macro environment, the rest of these natural forces are subtle to be felt.
-Our human body interacts with all of these forces of nature in both macro and micro environments, i.e., through various anatomical structures and physiological processes, to maintain homoeostasis.
+While the gravitational force can be felt explicitly in a macro environment, the rest of these natural forces are too subtle to be felt.
+Our human body interacts with all of these forces of nature in both macro and micro environments, i.e., through various anatomical structures and physiological processes, to maintain homeostasis.

 Role of Homeostasis